John Benton-Harris

-John Benton-Harris (born 28 September 1939) is an American photographer and educator.
+John Benton-Harris (September 28, 1939 – August 26, 2023) was an American photographer and educator who lived and worked in the United Kingdom.

 Life and work

-Benton-Harris was born in the Bronx, New York City.
+John Benton-Harris was born in The Bronx, New York City on September 28, 1939.
 He worked as an industrial photographer with the Sinclair Oil Corporation for a period from 1961.
 He then completed mandatory military service as a photographer with the United States Army, in Italy.
 Afterwards he travelled in Europe, then in 1965 settled in London, working as a staff photographer for London Life magazine.
-He has since worked as a photojournalist for various newspapers and magazines.
+He subsequently worked as a photojournalist for various newspapers and magazines.

 In 1987/88 Benton-Harris was appointed adjunct Professor of Photography at the University of Michigan's School of Art.

+Benton-Harris died on August 26, 2023, at the age of 83.
+He never retired, and was working on taking pictures and book projects until shortly before his death.